shinyay/quarkus-application-sample/README.md

 ### Entity
 Entity class extends `PanacheEntity` which has already defined *ID*.
-Therefore you don't have to define id field at your entity class.
+Therefore, you don't have to define id field at your entity class.

 ```kotlin
 @Entity